StoneOrbits/VortexEngine/docs/savefile_format.md

 Simply connecting the device and then loading the modes from the device will give access to the mode savefiles directly on lightshow.lol.
 These modes can be then shared on [Vortex Community](https://vortex.community)

+The one exception is the Duo, acquring mode savefiles for the Duo requires access to a [Chromalink](duo_chromalink_guide.html)

 ## Mode Stretching and Chopping

 When a mode is transferred from one device to another a step occurs on the receiving device.